novastar53/novastar53.github.io/_sources/intro.md

 # Explorations in Data Science

-#### The real voyage of discovery consists not in seeking new landscapes, but in having new eyes
+> "The real voyage of discovery consists not in seeking new landscapes, but in having new eyes"